 2012 Standard - EPA's nonattainment area designations for the 2012 PM2.5 standard became effective on April 15, 2015.
 Conformity applies one year after the effective date (April 15, 2016).
 In accordance with Section 93.109(i)(3) of the federal transportation conformity rule, if a 2012 PM2.5 area has adequate or approved SIP budgets that address the annual 1997 standards, it must use the budget test until new 2012 PM2.5 standard budgets are found adequate or approved.
-It is important to note that the 2012 annual PM2.5 nonattainment area boundary for the San Joaquin Valley is exactly the same as the nonattainment area boundary for the 1997 and 2006 PM2.5 standards.
-If EPA does not take action on the new 2012 PM2.5 budgets in the 2018 PM2.5 Plan, the 2008 PM2.5 Plan (as revised in 2011) budgets are approved or found adequate, the "upcoming budget test" addresses conformity to these budgets.
+On September 15, 2016, the San Joaquin Valley Air District adopted the moderate area 2016 PM2.5 Plan and a request for reclassification to serious non-attainment.
+EPA issued proposed approval of the 2016 PM2.5 Plan, portions of the 2018 PM2.5 Plan pertaining to moderate area requirements, and reclassification request on [Update when published in June 2021].
+Final action is expected this summer.
+It is important to note that the 2012 annual PM2.5 nonattainment area boundary for the 1997 and 2006 PM2.5 standards.
+If EPA does not take action on the new moderate and serious area 2012 PM2.5 budgets, the 2008 PM2.5 Plan (as revised in 2011) budgets will continue to be used in this conformity analysis.
+However, if the new conformity budgets are approved or found adequate, the "upcoming budget test" addresses conformity to the new moderate and serious conformity budgets.

-1997 and 2012 PM2.5 TRADING MECHANISM
+1997 AND 2012 PM2.5 TRADING MECHANISM